 Inpatient Rehabilitation

-OUR INPATIENT REHABILITATION CENTRES ENHANCE YOUR RECOVERY AT OUR SPECIALIST INPATIENT REHABILITATION OR RESIDENTIAL PHYSIOTHERAPY CENTRES
+INPATIENT REHABILITATION ENHANCE YOUR RECOVERY AT OUR SPECIALIST INPATIENT REHABILITATION OR RESIDENTIAL PHYSIOTHERAPY CENTRES

 Therapies on Thames provides specialist intermediate, post operative, and complex slow stream rehabilitation including specialist dementia rehab (those who are hoisted/bed bound), to patients across the country, at our rehab facilities throughout the South.